Freelancer in Germany: Everything you need to know

 We’re the market leader in helping international entrepreneurs with their companies in Germany.
 Get the advice you need in English.

-become a freelancer initial consultation
+become a freiberufler become a freelancer

-What is a Freelancer in Germany?
+What is a freelancer in Germany?

-• Individual or recurring assignments/tasks
+• Individual or recurring assignments

 Understanding freelancing in Germany

-As a freelancer in Germany you:
+As a freelancer in Germany, you:

 • are self-employed;

-• are not bound by instructions like an employee;
+• are not bound by employer-style instructions;

 Freelancer vs. Freiberufler: What’s the difference?

-How to register as a Freelancer in Germany
+How to register as a freelancer in Germany

 Freelancing as a Freiberufler

-Freelancing as a non-Freiberufler
+Freelancing as a commercial trader

-Advantages and disadvantages of being a Freelancer
+Pros & cons of being a Freelancer

 Pros Cons